gautierdag/temperatures/README.md

 Popualtion data for a couple of cities was found missing from the population dataframe and we complete this data from wikipedia.

-Observations from weather stations are typically unique to cities, except for Portland which has two stations.
+Observations from weather stations are typically unique to cities, except for Washington which has two stations.
 We average the temperature recordings of these two stations to obtain a single series per city.